#WorldEggDay: Here Are 7 Health Benefits Of Eating This ‘SuperFood’ Regularly

-The second Friday of October, every year, is celebrated as ‘World Egg Day’ to raise awareness about the health benefits eggs offer and their importance in human nutrition.
+The second Friday of October every year is celebrated as ‘World Egg Day’ to raise awareness of the health benefits eggs offer and their importance in human nutrition.

 Here are 7 health benefits of eating this superfood daily.